kirillzx/JDFlow/README.md

 # JDFlow
 ### Kirill Zakharov

-The official realisation of the prposed method JDFlow (link on the article will be available later).
+The official realisation of the prposed method JDFlow on ICCS 2024, Spain, Malaga (link on the article will be available later).

 #### Abstract: